 - a childcare provider in a center- or home-based setting

 Rae Pica is an education consultant specializing in the development and education of the whole child.
-A former adjunct instructor with the University of New Hampshire, she is the author of 20 books, including What If Everybody Understood Child Development?: Straight Talk About Bettering Education and Children's Lives and Acting Out!: Avoid Behavior Challenges with Active Learning Games and Activities.
-Rae is known for her lively and informative keynotes and professional development trainings and has shared her expertise with such groups as the Sesame Street Research Department, the Head Start Bureau, Centers for Disease Control, Nickelodeon's Blue's Clues, Bright Horizons, and schools throughout the country.
+A former adjunct instructor with the University of New Hampshire, she is the author of 21 books, including What If Everybody Understood Child Development?: Straight Talk About Bettering Education and Children's Lives and What If We Taught the Way Children Learn?: More Straight Talk About Bettering Education and Children's Lives.
+Rae is known for her lively and informative keynotes and professional development trainings, presented both virtually and live, and has shared her expertise with such groups as the Sesame Street Research Department, the Head Start Bureau, Centers for Disease Control, Nickelodeon's Blue's Clues, Bright Horizons, and schools and resource and referral agencies throughout the country.

 "I just got done watching a video of you...talking about approaches to challenging behavior, and I have to say my hand hurts from taking so many notes."